indragiek/OEGridView/README.md

 OEGridView doesn't have its own repository, so I copied the required source files and am hosting it in this repository with my own additions that I put in for use in the upcoming [Sonora 2.0](http://indragie.com).

-**The original source code was written mainly by [Enrique Osuna](https://github.com/riquedafreak) along with contributions from other members of the OpenEmu project. **
+**The original source code was written mainly by [Enrique Osuna](https://github.com/riquedafreak) along with contributions from other members of the OpenEmu project**

 I'm also putting in some documentation in here to help other people use it in their projects.